jayhatha/rpdr-tracker/README.md

 **TECHNOLOGIES USED**

 Front-End: HTML/EJS, CSS, JS, jQuery, Materialize
-Back-End: Node, Express, Postgres, Sequelize
+Back-End: Node, Express, Postgres, Sequelize, bcrypt

 After doing all my styling and responsiveness from scratch on the previous project, I decided to use Materialize for this one, both because I wanted to get more experience with it and because it offered a whole bunch of components I wanted for the site, including a nav bar and modals.